DDELS/DDELS.github.io/README.md

 ## Welcome
-Hey it's me, David, and thank you for visiting my website.
-I have a passion for computers, thus why I am major in Computer Science.
+Hey it's me, David, and thank you for visiting my website. thus why I am major in Computer Science.

 ### Why computer Science?
 * I want to study in computer science because I have a high interest in learning how